FDAPT: Federated Domain-adaptive Pre-training for Language Models: Methodology

 Freezing specific layers or parameters of a model during fine-tuning or transfer learning aims to preserve the pre-trained knowledge encoded within those layers, while allowing other parts of the model to adapt to new tasks or domains.
-Studies showed that fine-tuning only a fourth of model layers can achieve 90\% of the original model quality \cite{lee2019would}.
-Therefore, we propose FFDAPT, a simple but effective method that incorporates freezing methods into FDAPT to improve efficiency, as shown in Algorithm \ref{alg:FFDP}.
+Studies showed that fine-tuning only a fourth of model layers can achieve 90\% of the original model quality \citep{lee2019would}.
+Therefore, we propose FFDAPT, a simple but effective method that incorporates freezing methods into FDAPT to improve efficiency.
+We illustrate the FFDAPT approach in Algorithm \ref{alg:FFDP}.

 For each client, a portion of the consecutive layers is frozen, and the number of frozen layers is determined by the size of the dataset.
 We set a scaling hyper-parameter $\gamma$ to control the actual number of frozen layers and improve flexibility.
 Since freezing all layers are meaningless during training, $\varepsilon$ is set to be the maximum number of frozen layers.
 Through our method, each client freezes some layers during training to improve the computation efficiency.